gvwilson/sdxpy/src/persist/index.md

 to save a list of dictionaries as-is rather than flattering it into rows and columns.
-Python's [pickle][py_pickle] module does this in a Python-specific way, while the [json][py_json] module saves some kinds of objects as text formatted as [%i "JSON" %], which program written in other languages can read.
+Python's [pickle][py_pickle] module does this in a Python-specific way, while the [json][py_json] module saves some kinds of data as text formatted like JavaScript objects.
+As odd as it may seem,
+this has become a cross-language standard.

-The phrase "some kinds of objects" is the most important part of the preceding paragraph.
+The phrase "some kinds of data" is the most important part of the preceding paragraph.
 Since programs can define new [%i "class" "classes" %], a [%g persistence "persistence framework" %] has to choose one of the following: